-It is common for a news agency to request or require that its journalists use social media to promote their work as well as help market the company’s brand.
-Often, reporters, editors and columnists maintain two or more accounts on each social media platform in an effort to keep their professional lives separate from their personal ones.
-In many cases, journalists have a love-hate relationship with social media – they understand its immense value and critical role but also know that misuse and mistakes, however unintentional, can easily sideline a career.
+It’s common for a news agency to request or require its journalists to use social media to promote their work and help market the company brand.
+Often, reporters, editors and columnists maintain two or more accounts on social media platforms to try to keep their professional lives separate from their personal ones.
+In many cases, journalists have a love-hate relationship with social media — they appreciate its value, but also know misuse and mistakes can sideline a career.

 Academic scholars have studied the role of company branding and personal branding in journalism.
 But communication professor Avery E. Holton of The University of Utah and journalism professor Logan Molyneux of Temple University assert that questions about the trend’s impact on journalists’ personal identities were largely left unanswered.
-Holton interviewed 41 reporters and editors from various U.S. publications to try to better understand the issue.
-The results of their research were published in 2015 in Journalism.
-Their study, titled “Identity Lost?
-The Personal Impact of Brand Journalism,” received a Top Faculty Paper award in 2015 from the International Communication Association.
+These researchers interviewed 41 reporters and editors from various U.S. publications to try to better understand the issue.
+The resulting academic paper, “Identity Lost?
+The Personal Impact of Brand Journalism,” was published in 2017 in the journal Journalism.

 The study’s key findings include: